me-box/databox-driver-twitter-stream/README.md

 It saves the following streams of data:

-    1. twitterUserTimeLine - the logged in users timeline
-    2. twitterHashTagStream - tweets that contain #raspberrypi, #mozfest, #databox, #iot and #NobelPrize
+    1. twitterHashTagStream - tweets that contain #raspberrypi, #mozfest, #databox, #iot and #NobelPriz (hashtags can be changed in the driver settings)

+These can then be accessed store-json API.

+The driver used to provide the following from the user stream, but this is no longer supported:

+    2. twitterUserTimeLine - the logged in users timeline
     3. twitterDirectMessage - a list of the users' direct messages
     4. twittrRetweet - a list of the users' retweets
     5. twitterFavorite - a list of the users favourited

-These can then be accessed store-json API.
+The latter items can now only be accessed via webhooks, so not direct to a NATed databox driver!

 # Implementing OAuth in Databox